 Players can exchange cards one at a time, but they do not need to follow a specified turn order.
 By etiquette, if a player is currently exchanging cards, other players should wait until the player concludes his/her action.

 Once all 4 players no longer wish to exchange cards, the 4 remaining cards are set aside in the discard pile.
 Another 4 cards are revealed to replace them.

-If a player believes that the opposing team has a wining hand, they can call “Cut”.
-Once a player calls Cut, both players from the opposing team reveals their hand.
+If a player believes that the opposing team has a winning hand, they can call “Cut”.
+Once a player calls Cut, both players from the opposing team reveal their hand.
 If either player has a four of a kind, the player calling Cut wins the round for their team.

 If Cut is incorrectly called, the round still ends, but the team incorrectly calling Cut is penalized a point.